 - Rich anchor text won’t take you anywhere, so avoid using it.

 - Philanthropy helps: It’s good to focus on your own keyword conversions and minding your own business but being too much self-centric can take away a lot of potential traffic from you.
-Sometimes helping out a dedicated and loyal customer in the form of guidance through your blog helps you gain traffic from random terms of your industry.
+Sometimes helping out a dedicated and loyal customer in the form of guidance through your blog help you gain traffic from random terms of your industry.
 This won’t immediately show effect, as in the prospects won’t become your dedicated customer right the moment he comes across your content.

 For the sake of illustration if I am guiding one of my profitable customers with a blog how to fight negative SEO attack on your website it might help in gaining extra traffic in the form of smart online marketers and they take time to trust as they are super cautious and knowledgeable people.

 After keeping a track on us they might decide to trust us and try our services.
 What drives them to us?
-Yes sir, it’s our brilliant and thoughtful content.
+Yes, sir, it’s our brilliant and thoughtful content.
 Smart philanthropy works.

-- Do not compromise on internal-linking: Simply adding interesting content to your website won’t suffice, it’s very important to cross link the content as well.
+- Do not compromise on internal-linking: Simply adding interesting content to your website won’t suffice, it’s very important to cross-link the content as well.
 It is one of the on-page SEO issues faced by webmasters and if successfully tackled they help in a big way.
-When your site structure is such that it has very large number of pages its complete indexation is not possible, which is why cross-linking is important.
+When your site structure is such that it has a very large number of pages its complete indexation is not possible, which is why cross-linking is important.
 One of the biggest reasons behind the success of Wikipedia is how well it is linked internally.
 Just keep in mind while linking your website internally, do not use rich anchor text too much because as I have been saying continually it doesn’t do much good.

 Follow Google’s regulations while linking your website internally because a fault in it can cause you a penalty.
 Your internal linking must not frustrate the search engines and your prospects as well as customers.